-Many dynamic forms processing applications can be implemented using these simple algorithms.
-This makes SimpleIndex far more versatile than other zone OCR solutions that require the index value to be in the exact same location on every page.
-Yet SimpleIndex costs only a fraction of the price!
+Many data capture applications can be implemented using these simple algorithms.
+This makes SimpleIndex far more versatile than other desktop OCR solutions that require the index value to be in the exact same location on every page.
+You get the capabilities normally reserved for Enterprise Data Capture Systems, yet SimpleIndex costs only a fraction of the price!

-SimpleIndex‘s dynamic forms processing can greatly speed up data entry by eliminating a good percentage of indexing work.
+SimpleIndex's dynamic OCR can greatly speed up data entry by eliminating a good percentage of indexing work.
 For many this can put the labor cost of scanning within their reach.

 Dynamic OCR can also be applied to MS Office and PDF files, creating a fully automated process for intelligently indexing and reorganizing electronic documents.